-An Oklahoma man who goes by the name "Joe Exotic" has been ordered to pay Big Cat Rescue, a Florida animal sanctuary, nearly $1 million to resolve a copyright infringement lawsuit filed more than two years ago in federal court.
+An Oklahoma man who goes by the name “Joe Exotic” has been ordered to pay a Florida animal sanctuary nearly $1 million to resolve a two-year-old trademark infringement lawsuit.

 As part of their mission, Jakes said Big Cat Rescue leaders would speak out against those who “breed cats incessantly, as Mr. Schreibvogel does.”